SESYNC-ci/model-lang-lesson/docs/_slides/formula.md

 - "base R" function `glm()`
 - [lme4](){:.rlib} function `lmer()`
 - [lme4](){:.rlib} function `glmer()`
-- [rstan](){:.rlib} models for Stan

-Across different packages in R, the formula "mini-language" has evolved to allow complex model specification and fitting.
+Across different packages in R, the formula "mini-language" has evolved to allow complex model specification.
 Each package adds syntax to the formula or new arguments to the fitting function.
-On a far-distant branch of this evolution is the Stan modeling language, which provides the greatest flexibility but demands in return the most descriptive language.
+The `lm` function admits only the simplest kinds of expressions, while the [lme4](){:.rlib} packagehas evolved this "mini-language" to allow specification of hierarchichal models.
 {:.notes}